lyhistory/lyhistory.github.io/docs/vuepress/docs/software/bigdata/flink.md

 In addition to its event-time mode, Flink also supports processing-time semantics which performs computations as triggered by the wall-clock time of the processing machine.
 The processing-time mode can be suitable for certain applications with strict low-latency requirements that can tolerate approximate results.

 #### Other

++ Cluster
-+ Checkpoint Storage
+  + **Flink Cluster**

-  The location where the State Backend will store its snapshot during a checkpoint (Java Heap of JobManager or Filesystem).
+    A distributed system consisting of (typically) one JobManager and one or more Flink TaskManager processes.
-+ Flink Application Cluster
+  + **Flink Application Cluster**
     A Flink Application Cluster is a dedicated Flink Cluster that only executes Flink Jobs from one Flink Application.
 The lifetime of the Flink Cluster is bound to the lifetime of the Flink Application.
-+ Flink Job Cluster
+  + **Flink Job Cluster**
     A Flink Job Cluster is a dedicated Flink Cluster that only executes a single Flink Job.
 The lifetime of the Flink Cluster is bound to the lifetime of the Flink Job.
 This deployment mode has been deprecated since Flink 1.15.
+  + **Flink Session Cluster**
+    A long-running Flink Cluster which accepts multiple Flink Jobs for execution.
+The lifetime of this Flink Cluster is not bound to the lifetime of any Flink Job.
+Formerly, a Flink Session Cluster was also known as a Flink Cluster in session mode.
+Compare to Flink Application Cluster.

-+ Flink Cluster
++ Manager

-  A distributed system consisting of (typically) one JobManager and one or more Flink TaskManager processes.
-+ Event
+  + **Flink TaskManager**

-  An event is a statement about a change of the state of the domain modelled by the application.
-Events can be input and/or output of a stream or batch processing application.
-Events are special types of records.
+    TaskManagers are the worker processes of a Flink Cluster.
+Tasks are scheduled to TaskManagers for execution.
+They communicate with each other to exchange data between subsequent Tasks.
-+ ExecutionGraph/Physical Graph
+  + **Flink JobManager**

-  A physical graph is the result of translating a Logical Graph for execution in a distributed runtime.
-The nodes are Tasks and the edges indicate input/output-relationships or partitions of data streams or data sets.
+  The JobManager is the orchestrator of a Flink Cluster.
+It contains three distinct components:
-+ Function
+    + **Flink Resource Manager**,

-  Functions are implemented by the user and encapsulate the application logic of a Flink program.
-Most Functions are wrapped by a corresponding Operator.
-+ Instance
+    + **Flink Dispatcher**

-  The term instance is used to describe a specific instance of a specific type (usually Operator or Function) during runtime.
-As Apache Flink is mostly written in Java, this corresponds to the definition of Instance or Object in Java.
-In the context of Apache Flink, the term parallel instance is also frequently used to emphasize that multiple instances of the same Operator or Function type are running in parallel.
-+ Flink Application
+    + and one  **Flink JobMaster** per running Flink Job.
+      JobMasters are one of the components running in the JobManager.
+A JobMaster is responsible for supervising the execution of the Tasks of a single job.

++ Term
+  + **Flink Application**
     A Flink application is a Java Application that submits one or multiple Flink Jobs from the main() method (or by some other means).
 Submitting jobs is usually done by calling execute() on an execution environment.
     The jobs of an application can either be submitted to a long running Flink Session Cluster, to a dedicated Flink Application Cluster, or to a Flink Job Cluster.
-+ Flink Job
+  + **Flink Job**
     A Flink Job is the runtime representation of a logical graph (also often called dataflow graph) that is created and submitted by calling execute() in a Flink Application.
-+ JobGraph / Logical Graph
+  + **JobGraph / Logical Graph**
     A logical graph is a directed graph where the nodes are Operators and the edges define input/output-relationships of the operators and correspond to data streams or data sets.
 A logical graph is created by submitting jobs from a Flink Application.
     Logical graphs are also often referred to as dataflow graphs.
+    + **Operator Chain**
+      An Operator Chain consists of two or more consecutive Operators without any repartitioning in between.
+Operators within the same Operator Chain forward records to each other directly without going through serialization or Flink’s network stack.
+  + **ExecutionGraph/Physical Graph**
+    A physical graph is the result of translating a Logical Graph for execution in a distributed runtime.
+The nodes are Tasks and the edges indicate input/output-relationships or partitions of data streams or data sets.
+    + **Task**
+      Node of a Physical Graph.
+A task is the basic unit of work, which is executed by Flink’s runtime.
+Tasks encapsulate exactly one parallel instance of an Operator or Operator Chain.
+    + **Sub-Task**
+      A Sub-Task is a Task responsible for processing a partition of the data stream.
+The term “Sub-Task” emphasizes that there are multiple parallel Tasks for the same Operator or Operator Chain.
+  + **Record**
+    Records are the constituent elements of a data set or data stream.
+Operators and Functions receive records as input and emit records as output.
+  + **Event**
+    An event is a statement about a change of the state of the domain modelled by the application.
+Events can be input and/or output of a stream or batch processing application.
+Events are special types of records.
+  + **Instance**
+    The term instance is used to describe a specific instance of a specific type (usually Operator or Function) during runtime.
+As Apache Flink is mostly written in Java, this corresponds to the definition of Instance or Object in Java.
+In the context of Apache Flink, the term parallel instance is also frequently used to emphasize that multiple instances of the same Operator or Function type are running in parallel.
-+ Flink JobManager
+      + **Operator**

-  The JobManager is the orchestrator of a Flink Cluster.
-It contains three distinct components: Flink Resource Manager, Flink Dispatcher and one Flink JobMaster per running Flink Job.
+        Node of a Logical Graph.
+An Operator performs a certain operation, which is usually executed by a Function.
+Sources and Sinks are special Operators for data ingestion and data egress.
-+ Flink JobMaster
+      + **Function**

-  JobMasters are one of the components running in the JobManager.
-A JobMaster is responsible for supervising the execution of the Tasks of a single job.
+        Functions are implemented by the user and encapsulate the application logic of a Flink program.
+Most Functions are wrapped by a corresponding Operator.
-+ JobResultStore
+  + **JobResultStore**
     The JobResultStore is a Flink component that persists the results of globally terminated (i.e. finished, cancelled or failed) jobs to a filesystem, allowing the results to outlive a finished job.
 These results are then used by Flink to determine whether jobs should be subject to recovery in highly-available clusters.
-+ Managed State
+  + **Managed State**
     Managed State describes application state which has been registered with the framework.
 For Managed State, Apache Flink will take care about persistence and rescaling among other things.
-+ Operator

-  Node of a Logical Graph.
-An Operator performs a certain operation, which is usually executed by a Function.
-Sources and Sinks are special Operators for data ingestion and data egress.
-+ Operator Chain
+  + **Checkpoint Storage**

-  An Operator Chain consists of two or more consecutive Operators without any repartitioning in between.
-Operators within the same Operator Chain forward records to each other directly without going through serialization or Flink’s network stack.
+    The location where the State Backend will store its snapshot during a checkpoint (Java Heap of JobManager or Filesystem).
-+ Partition
+  + **Partition**
     A partition is an independent subset of the overall data stream or data set.
 A data stream or data set is divided into partitions by assigning each record to one or more partitions.
 Partitions of data streams or data sets are consumed by Tasks during runtime.
 A transformation which changes the way a data stream or data set is partitioned is often called repartitioning.
-+ Record

-  Records are the constituent elements of a data set or data stream.
-Operators and Functions receive records as input and emit records as output.
-+ (Runtime) Execution Mode
+  + **(Runtime) Execution Mode**
     DataStream API programs can be executed in one of two execution modes: BATCH or STREAMING.
 See Execution Mode for more details.
-+ Flink Session Cluster

-  A long-running Flink Cluster which accepts multiple Flink Jobs for execution.
-The lifetime of this Flink Cluster is not bound to the lifetime of any Flink Job.
-Formerly, a Flink Session Cluster was also known as a Flink Cluster in session mode.
-Compare to Flink Application Cluster.
-+ State Backend
+  + **State Backend**
     For stream processing programs, the State Backend of a Flink Job determines how its state is stored on each TaskManager (Java Heap of TaskManager or (embedded) RocksDB).
-+ Sub-Task

-  A Sub-Task is a Task responsible for processing a partition of the data stream.
-The term “Sub-Task” emphasizes that there are multiple parallel Tasks for the same Operator or Operator Chain.
-+ Table Program
+  + **Table Program**
     A generic term for pipelines declared with Flink’s relational APIs (Table API or SQL).
-+ Task

-  Node of a Physical Graph.
-A task is the basic unit of work, which is executed by Flink’s runtime.
-Tasks encapsulate exactly one parallel instance of an Operator or Operator Chain.
-+ Flink TaskManager

-  TaskManagers are the worker processes of a Flink Cluster.
-Tasks are scheduled to TaskManagers for execution.
-They communicate with each other to exchange data between subsequent Tasks.
-+ Transformation
+  + **Transformation**
     A Transformation is applied on one or more data streams or data sets and results in one or more output data streams or data sets.
 A transformation might change a data stream or data set on a per-record basis, but might also only change its partitioning or perform an aggregation.
 While Operators and Functions are the “physical” parts of Flink’s API, Transformations are only an API concept.
 Specifically, most transformations are implemented by certain Operators.
-+

 ## install&deployment
 ### local